 Data Set

 A data set stores a set of data, which is imported from a single file.
 It is an efficient way to be handled and presented.
-In the software, a data set refers to a BAM/SAM file that contains sequence alignment/map information, which will be displayed in the context of reference sequence.
+In program, a data set refers to a BAM/SAM file that contains sequence alignment/map information, which is displayed in the context of reference sequence.

 Data Group

 A data group contains two or more data sets with different biological conditions to make it compared for some purposes (e.g., comparing RNA editing sites identified in cancer tissues and adjacent normal tissues).
 In a given data group, we aggregate data sets needed for research and save the results of comparison.
+This function has not completely worked , and we will try our best to make it come true in the next version.

 Data Store